sdesaraju/snakes-and-ladders-kata-csharp/README.md

 2. We are using only 1 die, and it has values from 1 to 6 (both inclusive)
 3. Only 1 player is playing the game
 4. When the game is started, player's token is placed on Sqaure 1
+5. No UI is required for Feature 1.

+**Note** Tests are done using the nUnit test cases written

 ## Design Decisions